 Pruning & Propagation

-Over the next few months, the stems that flowered will die back and new stems will emerge.
+Over the next few months, the stems that flowered will die back, and new stems will emerge.
 In the meantime, seeds get scattered.

 If you don’t want your gopher plant to reseed, cut back the flowering stems before they go to seed.
-If you would like your gopher plant to multiply, let the stems die back on their own.
+If you would like your gopher plant to reseed, let the stems die back on their own.

 Plant Lover Facts